 Opportunity Probabilities are locked to Opportunity Stages

-Actually they’re not.
+They’re not.
 It just seems that way.

-It’s not always recognized that the Opportunity Probability can be overwritten and adjusted for each opportunity.
-Use this flexibility to set a realistic Opportunity Probability on each deal.
+Therefore, use this flexibility to set a realistic Opportunity Probability on each deal.

 So here are the five tips that will make Opportunity Probability your trusted friend.

-As we’ve already mentioned, it isn’t.
+As we’ve said already, it isn’t.

-2. Set Opportunity Probabilities based on customer evidence
+2. Set Opportunity Probabilities Based On Evidence